JansenMok/ConsensusAI/README.md

 Cross-model consensus engine for large language models (LLMs).
 ## Project Idea
 ConsensusAI is a solo research project that attempts to give the user the best possible answer by comparison of the most popular available AI LLM models available to the public.
-The consensus engine queries multiple commercially available LLMs, normalizes their responses, then analyzes semantic agreement or disagrement.
+The consensus engine queries multiple commercially available LLMs, normalizes their responses, then analyzes semantic agreement or disagreement.
 - If the models broadly agree (tunable), ConsensusAI produces a concise summary of the combined responses with absolute minimal bias.
 - If the models disagree, ConsensusAI highlights where the responses diverge and whether some models agree while others do not.
 ## Features